Bad Day at Black Rock: Production

 Robert Fawcett illustrated The American Magazine printing of "Bad Time at Honda", a 1947 short story by Howard Breslin that was adapted for the film.

 Bad Day at Black Rock originated as a short story by Howard Breslin with full-color illustrations by Robert Fawcett.
 Titled "Bad Time at Honda", it was published by The American Magazine in January 1947.
 It was adapted into a script by Don McGuire and pitched to Metro-Goldwyn-Mayer production head Dore Schary, who was known for championing films that addressed social problems.
 Schary had previously produced Go for Broke!
 (1951), based on the exploits of the segregated Japanese-American 442nd Regimental Combat Team.
 Breslin novelized the script, using the pseudonym Michael Niall.
 His book was published in 1954 by Fawcett Publications.

 Schary acquired the film rights for Metro-Goldwyn-Mayer, but he hired Millard Kaufman to rewrite McGuire's script.
-The producers were worried about the title because "Bad Time at Honda" was similar to Hondo, recently made with John Wayne.
+The producers were worried about the title, because "Bad Time at Honda" was similar to Hondo, a recently-made John Wayne film.
 Kaufman suggested changing the name of the town to Black Rock, after a real town in Arizona.
-Kaufman finished the script in fall 1953.
+Kaufman finished the script in the fall of 1953.

 Although Spencer Tracy was 54 and much older than the platoon leader in the original story, Schary wanted Tracy to play the lead role.
 John Sturges was hired as director in June 1954, and shooting began the following month near Lone Pine, California, where the small town set had been quickly constructed.
 Just before shooting began, an indecisive Tracy tried to back out of the picture.
 Schary made clear that he was willing to sue the actor if he quit the film.
 After 20 years with MGM, Bad Day at Black Rock was Tracy's final film for the studio, with the exception of How the West Was Won (1963), for which he provided the narration.